 Safely Celebrating Milestones in Recovery

 Milestones, we reach them frequently in recovery, but how can we safely celebrate them?
 If you’re in recovery from addiction to drugs or alcohol, you may find celebrating more of a challenge than a celebration.
-Emotions run high and the risk of relapse is increased if your celebration brings you to places or events that may otherwise trigger a relapse.
+Emotions run high, and the risk of relapse increases if your celebration brings you to places or events that may otherwise trigger a relapse.
 However, you have reached a MAJOR milestone—whether it’s 7 days sober, 30 days sober, or 1 YEAR sober.
 You deserve to celebrate—but we want you to stay safe too!

 Important Milestones in Recovery

 As you progress through your recovery journey, you will inevitably reach various milestones along the way.
 Celebrating each milestone is encouraged, as long as you can find safe celebration activities!
 You may want to celebrate any, or all, of the following milestones in recovery:

 - (Don’t celebrate too much here because you are VERY much at risk still for relapse in the early days of recovery.
 However, you can pat yourself on the back for making it through a day—it’s a HUGE step that you MUST take to remain sober long term!
 Congratulations!)

 - (At this point, you have likely made it past many of the physical symptoms of withdrawal, and you’re definitely on your way to success!
 Celebration of this important recovery milestone is warranted but must be taken cautiously as you are still at risk of relapse.
 Congratulations on reaching 1 week!)